jaanga/jaanga.github.io/documents/threejs-viewer/readme.md

 -->

-There are a number of ways of creating an easy to view catalog of animated 3D web pages.
+There are a number of ways of creating an easy-to-view catalog of animated 3D web pages.

-The usual fashion is to create 2D thumbnail images of the 3D pages.
-Using 2D to represent 3D is an admission of some sort of failure.
+The usual manner is to create 2D thumbnail images of the 3D pages.
+But using 2D to represent 3D is an admission of some sort of failure.
 Using 2D to represent 3D begs the question: If 3D is so good, why don't you use 3D?

+Generally:
-* Using 2D thumbnails for galleries to select 3D web page is old school
+* Using a 2D thumbnail in a gallery to link to a 3D web page is old school
 * Using stills to show something that moves is not the way to go.
 Stills won't get you anywhere.
 Stills are the way to stop.
 * Using things that don't interact to represent things that do interact is a bad act
 * Why make two things - the file and the icon or representation - when one should do?